Chaosmose/PdSSync/README.md

 ## DeltaPathMap ##

-A **DeltaPathMap** references the similarities and difference between two **hashMap** and furnish the logic to planify download or upload command operations for clients according to their role.
+A **DeltaPathMap** references the similarities and differences between two **hashMap** and furnish the logic to planify downloading or uploading command operations for clients according to their role.

 Json representation :